Narelle Heard

 Prior to 2022, Ruwan worked with all Catchment Management Authorities as a member of the Victorian Floodplain Manager’s Forum for three years.
 One key function of this forum is sharing knowledge in flood management for the common good of all Victorians.

 Ruwan also worked for Melbourne Water in various technical and leadership roles for 26 years.
 During this period Ruwan engaged constructively with many organisations and communities to facilitate positive outcomes across Victoria.
-This included contributing to many statewide committees, projects and publications such as: the Victorian Flood Mapping and Data Guidelines, Melbourne Water’s Flood Mapping Technical Specifications, Benchmarking Australian Rainfall and Runoff 2019 for Victoria, City of Melbourne’s Integrated Climate Adaptation Model Steering Committee and the Victorian Natural Disaster Resilience Grants Scheme.
+This included contributing to many statewide committees, projects, and publications such as: the Victorian Flood Mapping and Data Guidelines; Melbourne Water’s Flood Mapping Technical Specifications; Benchmarking Australian Rainfall and Runoff 2019 for Victoria; City of Melbourne’s Integrated Climate Adaptation Model Steering Committee; and the Victorian Natural Disaster Resilience Grants Scheme.

 Kym McIntosh

-Kym McIntosh grew up in north central Victoria on a mixed cattle, sheep and cropping farm.
 After completing a Bachelor of Recreation, Kym worked in community leisure and then took some time to travel.
 Kym went on to work in state government including roles with Sport and Recreation Victoria, and Services Australia (formerly the Department of Human Services) in project management/disability services and then undertook further studies to obtain a graduate certificate in Natural Resource Management through Deakin University.

 Mallee Catchment Management Authority